Hadrianutherae/Multithreaded-Java-WebServer/docs/README.md

 ## Java Executable
-Two commands are taken when called from the CLI, firstly the path which will be served and secondly, the port on which the server will listen.
+Libraries are built along with the core of this project into a Jar Executable.
+The application takes two commands when it is called from the CLI, firstly the path which will be served and secondly, the port on which the server will listen.
 If the port is already bound to another process, an exception will be thrown and you might need to find another port, which is not bound yet.

 ```
 java -jar uber-JavaWebServer-1.0-SNAPSHOT.jar "/" "65535"